Serving Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, South Dakota

 Work/Sleep room reservations are the responsibility of the individual schools.
 Coaches must accompany their teams (stay at the event hotel) throughout the entire competition event.
 Rooms are not usually available for check in until late afternoon – unless you are able to make special arrangements with the hotel.
 If you plan on a late check-in, please call the hotel to confirm late arrival.
 Qualification packages must be submitted in accordance with each division’s problems statement before receiving the detail problems statement (generally at 6:00 AM on Thursday morning).

 As in the past, a school may have only one team participating in each competition division.
 There can be up to six members on one team (no alternates); however, at least five team members must present the problem solution to the judges.
 Approval of team member substitutions after the registration deadline but before the start of the competition may be approved by the Competition Event Coordinator.
+For 2014, member schools from any of the eight ASC Regions may enter the OPEN COMPETITION event in the Residential Construction division.
+Space is limited to 12 teams total, so registration is on a first-come, first-serve basis.

 After the initial competition registration deadline (September 17) and at the discretion of the Regional Director, the two lowest enrollment divisions will reopen registration for schools to enter a second team with a maximum of two teams per division for any school on a first-come first-served basis.
 In addition, the design-build division will allow up to two full-time non-construction students from a different school/institution to participate on a design-build competition team.